19th-century history of the Catholic Church in the United States: Parochial schools: the funding issue

-In 1875, President Grant called for a Constitutional amendment that would mandate free public schools and prohibit the use of public funds for "sectarian" schools.
+In 1875, Republican President Ulysses S. Grant called for a Constitutional amendment that would mandate free public schools and prohibit the use of public funds for "sectarian" schools.
 Grant's motivation was rooted in his fear of a future with "patriotism and intelligence on one side and superstition, ambition and greed on the other" which he identified with the Catholic Church.
 Grant called for public schools that would be "unmixed with atheistic, pagan or sectarian teaching."

-Senator James G. Blaine of Maine had proposed such an amendment to the Constitution in 1874.
+Republican Senator James G. Blaine of Maine had proposed such an amendment to the Constitution in 1874.
 The amendment was defeated in 1875 but would be used as a model for so-called "Blaine Amendments" incorporated into 34 state constitutions over the next three decades.
 These amendments prohibited the use of public funds to fund parochial schools and are still in effect today although a 2002 Supreme Court ruling partially vitiated these amendments.
 As of March 2009, no state school system had changed its laws to allow state funds to be used for this purpose.